[?] Subscribe To This Site

 -Skip ahead to Anorexia Nervosa Symptoms

--It is estimated that 1 out of every 200 women in the United States has anorexia nervosa symptoms, the rate is even higher for girls in their teens.
+-It is estimated that 1 out of every 200 women in the United States has symptoms of anorexia nervosa .

 -Bulimia is even more common, and more likely to go untreated.

--More than 85% of anorexics show symptoms before the age of 20.
+More than 85% of anorexics show symptoms before the age of 20.

 -Over 90% of all cases are female.